 Hi!
 I’m Susan Moskwa.
 This is my site.

 Over the years I’ve been a just-for-fun crafter, a knitwear designer, and a tech editor for knitting and crochet patterns.
 This site started as a place to advertise my designs and services.
 But lately I’ve returned to working full-time (y’know, at one of those “real” jobs that adults are supposed to have), so I’m doing less “professional” crafting work.
 I’ve also been bitten by the quilting bug, so now I have fabric-related things to share as well as yarn-related things.
 My vision for this site was originally very focused—knitting, crochet, keep it on-topic—but as my interests change and grow, I think it’s time for the site to, too.
-So if it seems a little scattered, that’s why: like me, it’s a work in progress.
+If it seems a little scattered, that’s why: like me, it’s a work in progress.

 - 1994: Learned to crochet.